Menu

 How Doctors Use the TNM System to Classify Cancer

-Clinicians may score each category using physical exams, imaging tests and biopsy results.
+Clinicians may score each factor using physical exams, imaging tests and biopsy results.
 This is called clinical staging.
-Mesothelioma patients are typically given a clinical stage.
+Doctors often tell mesothelioma patients their clinical stage as part of a diagnosis.

 In some cases, doctors may update staging information after surgical removal of tumors.
 This is called surgical staging.

-Surgery allows physicians to visualize and assess tumor size and spread.
-Therefore the surgical stage may differ slightly from the clinical stage.
+Surgery allows physicians to more directly visualize and assess tumor size and spread.
+Therefore, the surgical stage may differ slightly from the clinical stage.

-Tumors are given a designation of T1, T2, T3 or T4.
-The designation depends on the size of the primary tumor site and its spread to nearby tissues.
+Doctors assign a designation of T1, T2, T3 or T4.
+The designation depends on the size of the primary tumor site and the extent of its spread to nearby tissues.

 Pleural Mesothelioma Tumor Classifications